-Each lab period is 1 pm - 5 pm on Thursdays.
-Students must leave the laboratory at 5 pm.
-Students are REQUIRED to begin cleaning everything no later than 4:50 pm each day of the scheduled lab.
-Students are not allowed to stay past 5 pm to do wet chemistry under any circumstances [unless in an extremely rare case Instructor deems it necessary and allows entire class to do so] NOR can a student gain access to the laboratory room, FH-313, outside of the scheduled class day/time in LOCUS.
-An exception is when TA or Instructor allows students to enter FH-313 early at 12:45 pm on Thursdays to sign-in and prepare for the tasks for that day.
+Each lab period is 8:20am-12:20pm on Fridays.
+Students must leave the laboratory at 12:20pm.
+Students are REQUIRED to begin cleaning no later than 12:10pm each lab period.
+Students are not allowed to stay past 12:20pm to do wet chemistry under any circumstances NOR can a student gain access to the laboratory room, FH-313, outside of the LOCUS scheduled class day & time.
+An exception is when TA/Instructor allows students to enter FH-313 early to sign-in and prepare for the day.